madiapgar/diet_mouse_cdiff/workflow/tutorial/tutorial.md

 dada2_trunc_len_for: 0
 dada2_trunc_len_rev: 0

-## 02/03: phylogeny and total sum scaling
-r_script_dir: "the subdirectory that holds the r scripts you want snakemake to reference"
+## include if tax_class = "yes"
 ## if you ran raw sequences, your biom_table and rep_seqs will be under the file path/names below
 ## if not, you need to tell snakemake the file path to your biom_table and rep_seqs
 biom_table: "data/qiime/merged_table.qza"
 rep_seqs: "data/qiime/merged_rep_seqs.qza"

-## 04: core metrics analysis
 metadata: "what is your QIIME2-approved metadata file called?"

+## include if total_sum_scaling = "yes"
+r_script_dir: "the subdirectory that holds the r scripts you want snakemake to reference"

+## include if core_metrics = "yes"
-## what sampling depth do you want to use for your core metrics analysis? if you're not sure, I'd consult data/qiime/taxonomy_filtered.qzv
+## what sampling depth do you want to use for your core metrics analysis?
+## if you're not sure, I'd consult data/qiime/taxonomy_filtered.qzv
 core_metrics_sampling_depth: 0

-## 05: longitudinal dataset plots/stats in R
-## options: yes, no, or no downstream
-longitudinal_dataset: "was data collected at multiple time points and do you have a column for that in your metadata? do you want R analysis run on your samples?"
-## if you're running the cecal sample/non-longitudinal analysis, it will generate a processed metadata file for you so you just need to say what you want it to be called
+## include if microbiome_r_outputs = "yes"
+## r script directory if you haven't already (r_script_dir: "scripts/")
 processed_metadata: "what is/what do you want your processed metadata file called? - metadata doesn't need to be processed, but I use processed metadata files"
+## -------------------

-## 06: non-longitudinal dataset plots/stats in R
+## madis cecal dataset plots/stats in R (measurements at only ONE time point) - you will NOT use this
-## the non-longitudinal dataset delim is mainly for my cecal sample dataset and is extremely tailored to it rn
-## I had to do some funky metadata wrangling and that's what these files are for
+## include if running that analysis
+madis_cecal_analysis: "no"
 sampleID_key: NA
 mouseID_facil_key: NA
-## raw data files for desired quantified substances/inflammatory measures
-## these get processed all nicely for you as well
 bile_acid: NA
 toxin: NA
 histo: NA